tekliyetamiru/tekliyetamiru/README.md

-- 👋 Hi, I’m Tekliye Tamiru
+- 👋 Hi, I’m name is Tekliye Tamiru third year Software Engineering in Adama Science And Technology University
-- 👀 I’m interested in in website development and mobile applications development
+- 👀 I’m interested in website development and mobile applications development
 - 🌱 I’m currently learning javascript,react and flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...